Biography

 My top 5 video games are: Sons of the Forest, Kingdom Come Deliverance, Split Fiction, It Takes Two, and any of the Fallout games.
 Martial arts that I have enjoyed are: Taekwondo, Aikido, Judo, Combatives and Boxing

-Her practice is grounded in relational and psychodynamic perspectives, shaped by the belief that our feelings, whether tender, sharp, or numb, often carry something that longs to be seen.
-She works alongside adults navigating parenthood, identity, and belonging, including new parents, queer and neurodivergent folks, and parents of neurodivergent children.
+Her practice is rooted in relational and psychodynamic perspectives, shaped by the belief that our feelings, whether tender, sharp, or numb, often carry something that longs to be seen.
+Sandy works alongside adults navigating parenthood, identity, and life transitions, with a particular focus on queer and trans clients, neurodivergent folks, new parents, and parents of neurodivergent children.
+She holds a strong awareness of how systems of power, oppression, and attachment histories shape our inner and relational worlds.

 Outside of counselling, Sandy co-founded Care Beyond Capital, a collective reimagining mental health care through community and anti-capitalist values.
 She finds meaning in painting, walking through the city while listening to audiobooks, and discovering new music.